RenderHeads/lib-VideoTester/README.md

 bit_rate=23204268
 ```

 This is pretty easy to then parse and compare against some known configuration.
 This project provides an API to get these details, as well as compare them against configurations.
-It also has a CLI tool that implements the API.
+It also has a CLI tool  and simple GUI that implements the API.

 Configurations are sepcified in json format in a ```Configurations``` folder.